The Softest Homemade Butter Cake That Keeps Everyone Coming Back for More

 Directions

-• Beat butter and sugar until light and fluffy.
+• Beat softened butter and sugar together on medium speed for 3 to 4 minutes until pale and fluffy.

 Latest Posts